JaimeLynSchatz/devise_bdd/post-devise-install-configuration.md

 ####Becomes
 ```
-   # Print deprecation notices to the Rails logger.
-   config.active_support.deprecation = :log

-   # Raise an error on page load if there are pending migrations
-   config.active_record.migration_error = :page_load

-   # Debug mode disables concatenation and preprocessing of assets.
    # This option may cause significant delays in view rendering with a large
    # number of complex assets.
    config.assets.debug = true